 "Love hunt me down, I can't stand to be so dead behind the eyes."

 Scott McCall groaned as his phone buzzed on the nightstand beside his bed.
-It was the third time it had gone off in as many minutes.
+It was the third time it had buzzed in as many minutes.
 The sun was up and peeking through the blinds but his alarm hadn't gone off yet.
-He'd hoped to get that last few minutes of sleep but it didn't look like he'd be able to.
+He'd hoped to get a last little bit of sleep but it didn't look like he'd be able to.
 He glanced over at his clock and confirmed that he still had about ten minutes.
 He pulled his pillow over his head, praying that whoever was calling him would just wait a little longer.
-But it wasn't even a whole minute later when the phone started buzzing again.
+But it wasn't even a whole sixty seconds later when the phone started buzzing again.

 With a grumbled curse, Scott threw the pillow to the foot of the bed and reached over for the phone.
 He recognized the number and sighed, sliding open the call and putting the phone to his ear.